Tutorial: Create and configure an application gateway to host multiple web sites using the Azure portal

 Frontends tab

 For the application gateway v2 SKU, you can only choose Public frontend IP configuration.
-Private frontend IP configuration is currently not enabled for this v2 SKU.
+Use of a private frontend IP address configuration is currently in public preview.

 Backends tab